DigitalCommons/open-data-and-maps/docs/Technical/process-for-maintaining-data.md

 - the modification request is sent to the web server that served the map
 - the web server invokes an *update engine*, a process to implement the modification
 - the update engine requests updates to the triplestore using SPARQL 1.1 update (see [Virtuoso SPARQL 1.1.
 Update Examples](http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksSPARQL11Update)
+Note that I don't think (needs checking) that Virtuoso supports `INSERT DATA`, but it supports `INSERT`.
+There are various methods of securing a SPARQL endpoint on Virtuoso, oncluding OAUTH, WebID and 'digest authentication'.
 - the update engine returns the success or failure to the original requester (the map app).

 TODO: read [Deploying PHP applications using Virtuoso as Application Server](http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoPHP).
+Does that provide a better way to interface the web server (serving map-app) to Virtuoso?

 #### Authentication